Lahartara Pond: Pollution and environmental concerns

 The fabled pond of Lahartara is situated near the GT Road on the Allahabad route.
 Once a sight for sore eyes, today it lies in a more destitute state.
 About 2.5 km from the Varanasi Cantonment railway station, spread over 17 acre, is nothing but a dumping ground for filth and a swamp of wastewater.

-The government continues to turn a blind eye towards the heritage site.
-Once a big pond of fresh water, it has sadly lost all its grandeur.

 Only about 3.5 acre of the pond is protected by the directorate of archaeology, Uttar Pradesh, and about 8 acres is under the possession of Sadguru Kabir Prakatya Dham.
 The remaining part has been surrounded by rampant encroachment on all sides.

 Sadguru Kabir Prakatya Dham continues to better manage its portion of the pond.
 They have come up with a plan to construct a grand memorial and a fixed pond within the pond.
 Chief of Panth Hazoor Ardhnan Saheb, while sharing remarks about the deteriorating condition of the Heritage Site, spoke about the continuing progress being made at the memorial of Saint Kabir and said that the historically significant pond should immediately be restored and a plan should be put into place that ensures that such sites don't get neglected in the future.

 In August 2003, the High Court ordered that improvements should be made to the pond, but as of 2020 it was still in bad condition.